celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Security Considerations

-While this proposal doesn't introduce new security risks, it significantly impacts network behavior and transaction processing, which must be carefully considered during implementation.
+This proposal does not introduce any new security risks.
+However, it does impact network behavior and user experience, which should be carefully considered during implementation.

 ## Copyright